cuijl-ai/TextNeRF/README.md

 ```

 # Method Overview
-__Some important components of our method__.
+We use NeRF for scene modeling, and here are some __important components of our method__.
 Based on NeRF's high-quality modeling of the scenes, we respectively implement (a) semi-supervised semantic learning across multi-views, (b) modeling text regions, (c) controllable camera setting for rendering target viewpoint, (d) changing the appearance of rendered images, and (e) photo-realistic text editing on target region.

 ![](figs/method.png)